limitedminds/DIKI/index.md

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).

-### Jekyll Themes
+### How to use the wweb app?

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/limitedminds/DIKI/settings).
+Here is a tutorial:  Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/limitedminds/DIKI/settings).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.

 ### Support or Contact